 - If you don’t have blood oranges, choose another sweet orange or tangerine variety!

-Looking for other light lunches?
-Check out our Roasted Veggie Pizza!
-Need other springy/summery inspiration?
-Try our Chilled Peach Soup (throw it all in a blender, and you’re done so fast!) or easy Roasted Hatch Chile Peach Salsa.
 Do you have a favorite spring or summer salad?
 Let us know in the comments below!
-Stay in touch on Pinterest or Facebook, and make sure to subscribe to receive delicious healthy recipes and awesome DIYs delivered straight to your inbox!
+Stay in touch on Pinterest or Facebook, and make sure to subscribe to receive delicious healthy recipes and awesome DIYs delivered straight to your inbox, as well as an amazing freebie!

 *This post contains affiliate links.
 If you purchase a product through one of our links, we receive a small commission at no extra cost to you.
 Thank you for supporting Our Sweetly Spiced Life!